Bishop's Stortford railway station: History

 The station was opened by the Northern and Eastern Railway as a temporary terminus on 16 May 1842; it became a through station on 30 July 1845 when the line was extended through to Norwich.

 In 1843, the train from London to Bishop's Stortford was timetabled to run at 36 mph, exclusive of stops; this is the fastest booked run on any English railway at the time.

-The station site included a large goods yard occupying the land now used for car parking as well as sidings running as far west as the riverside wharves of the Stort Navigation.
+The station site included a large goods yard occupying the land formerly used for car parking to the west, now a housing development, as well as sidings running as far west as the riverside wharves of the Stort Navigation.
 To the east, a small turntable and engine sheds lay on land recently used as a garage and (as of 2012) earmarked for supermarket use.
 During the station's heyday, the station had two signal boxes: South, located opposite the current building and behind platform 3, and North, controlling access to the Bishop's Stortford–Braintree branch line.

 For most of the station's life, four lines passed through it, as opposed to the current three lines.
 There were up and down main lines, to the west of the now much extended island platform, with a branch line and passing loop (with access to turntable) to the east of the island platform; the northern end of which was located where the footbridge is today.